The Paris Marathon Route offers you plenty of terrific spots for watching the race along what is considered one of the world's most beautiful courses.

 In that case, you'll find many other terrific places to watch (and photograph) the race, depending on your goals.

-- To get a sweeping view of the Marathon's start: Position yourself in the vicinity of Place de la Concorde near the Mile 1 Marker; make sure you're in a spot where you can see up Champs-Elysées toward Arc de Triomphe to get the full effect of the crowd running down the famous avenue.
-Anytime between 8:20am when the Elite group starts and 9:50am when the last group takes off will work.
+• To get a sweeping view of the Marathon's start: Position yourself in the vicinity of Place de la Concorde near the KM 1 marker; make sure you're in a spot where you can see up Champs-Elysées toward Arc de Triomphe to get the full effect of the crowd running down the famous avenue.
+Anytime between shortly after 8am when the Elite group starts and before 9:30am when the last group takes off will work.

-- To watch for awhile and then enjoy shopping, coffee, and perhaps a museum: Find a spot along the sidewalk in the Marais section of the route between Mile Markers 2 and 3.
+• To watch for awhile and then enjoy shopping, coffee, and perhaps a museum: Find a spot along the sidewalk in the Marais section of the route between Km 5 and Km 7.
 This area (and all others except for the start and finish line) will not usually be crowded.
 If you're with your children, explore some of the Marais' many parks and playgrounds, such as the one at Square Leopold-Achille along Rue Payenne.

 Popular Seine River Cruises